Feyerabend/vm/ps/README.md

 Turing complete.
 It operates *as a* virtual machine, which allows for device-independent graphics rendering, meaning it can produce *consistent results across different printers and displays*.
-Although general APIs for graphics in languages like Python or C are hard to come by and not very common, JavaScript’s Canvas API offers a reasonable robust and accessible platform for rendering vector graphics similar to PostScript.
+Although finding general-purpose graphics APIs in languages like Python or C can be challenging and uncommon[^h], JavaScript’s Canvas API stands out as a robust and accessible platform for rendering vector graphics.
+This makes it an excellent choice for those seeking functionality similar to PostScript.
 Therefore, implementing a simple PostScript interpreter in JavaScript using the Canvas API is both practical and straightforward.[^rip]

+[^h]: This is especially relevant for our goal of being as universally applicable as possible, selecting programming languages that require minimal installations, additional tools, or dependencies.

 [^rip]: As most outputs are today based on dots or pixels, somewhere the vectors have to be translated.
 In a laser printer